What is EEM?

 Integration with simulations.

-EEM is fully integrated into EDMSIM and MILSIM constructive simulation products.
+EEM is integrated into EDMSIM – a constructive simulation product.
 Information “injects” can be triggered according to events occurring within the constructive simulation.
 For instance, if a survey team is dispatched to a location.
 When they arrive in the simulation, EEM sends a message containing information related to the site.
 This type of interaction allows an unprecedented amount of richness and “free play” for information based events that either was not possible, or would be extremely difficult to manually control.

 “Historically we have not had the time to create new and realistic EM training exercises, so we generally use the same one every year.
 EEM was a breath of fresh air, I was able to create a very quick event using the map and timeline and then have my experts in the field add the extra detail and structure to the scenario.
 It really paid off as the training was so much more realistic and everyone took away a better understanding of everyone’s role in the disaster response.
 A really great tool, we will be using it for all of our training events”